Heropack-Hotline/fiskheroes-documentation/docs/2.4.0/renderer/renderer_effects.md

 ### Using renderer effects

-You can find all the renderer effects and what functions they support from the mapping viewer `/hotline homepage`.
+You can find all the renderer effects and what functions they support from the [mapping viewer](https://github.com/FiskFille/FiskHeroes-Mapping-Viewer/releases).
 Some common ones are `fiskheroes:chest` for female suits breasts, `fiskheroes:capes` for capes, scarfs, and sometimes hair, and `fiskheroes:model` for custom models from tabula.
 Renderer effects go into your renderer file and are created in the `initEffects` function.

 ```js
 var utils = implement("fiskheroes:external/utils");